East-Hu/Eastpage.github.io/_pages/about.md

 ---
 <font face=consolas size=3>I am currently preparing to begin my Ph.D. studies in Computer Science at Georgia State University, starting January 2025.
 I will be working under the supervision of Assistant Professor <a href="https://qinhu2010.github.io">Qin Hu</a>, focusing my research on Security and Privacy as well as Federated Learning.<br /><br />
 Previously, I was an undergraduate student in the School of Computer and Data Engineering at NingboTech University.
 During that time, I participated in scientific research projects on Computer Vision at Zhejiang Lab.
 My research interests have evolved to include machine learning, large models, and 3D reconstruction.<br /><br />
 During my undergraduate studies, I participated in my university's programming competition team.
 Throughout my three years of competition experience, I won several awards.
-This experience laid a solid foundation for my programming skills.
-In the future, I would like to continue my studies and complete a master's degree on a higher level platform. </font><br /><br />
+This experience laid a solid foundation for my programming skills. </font><br /><br />

 📖<font face=consolas size=6>Educations</font>